pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 `ALTER PLACEMENT POLICY` and `DROP PLACEMENT POLICY` need to find the rules of a specified object efficiently.
 It can be achieved by encoding the object ID in `id`.

-However, an object may have multiple rules for a single role.
+However, an object (database, table, partition) may have multiple rules for a single role.
 For example:

 ```sql
 ALTER TABLE t